MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftLive2022CreatorRecap.md

 Inspired by and fueled by the excitement we’ve seen for Minecraft Entity Wizard, we’ve partnered with Blockbench’s creator, Jannis, to make it equally easy to create custom blocks!

 You will be able to expand your world even further with new materials and objects.
 Upon release, a tutorial will be created.
-Until then, here is a sneak peek!

-< video preview of the block wizard: BlockWizard_Audio.mov > <-- download this and host it on the learning portal, don’t point directly to this file as only microsoft people would be able to access it, thanks! >

 ## Minecraft Live 2022 Pack